dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 * Spacy: GPT

-The great idea of **custom tokenizer** is that you can train the tokenizer to much your text corpora.
-[Transformers library](https://github.com/huggingface/transformers){:rel="nofollow"} provides such tokenizers and training howto examples.
+The great idea of **custom tokenizer** is that you can train the tokenizer to match your text corpora.
+[Transformers library](https://huggingface.co/){:rel="nofollow"} provides such tokenizers and training examples.

-[Transformers library](https://huggingface.co/){:rel="nofollow"} is all about customizing transformer based models and achieving **transfer learning**, and of course you are not meant just to customize the models or train them from scratch, you can use the already pretrained modes.
+Great accent is on customizing transformer based models and achieving **transfer learning** and training the models from scratch, but you can use the already pretrained modes.

 ## NLP libraries

 There is a new [Transformers library for NLP](https://github.com/huggingface/nlp){:rel="nofollow"}.

-The older good NLP libraries still around you may use for many NLP tasks:
+The little older NLP libraries you may use for many NLP tasks:

 * nltk (Natural Language Toolkit)
 * word2vec